 Auto Body & Collision Damage Repairer - 310B

-- Acquire job-specific skills to repair dents in body panels, fenders and skirting, file, sand grind and spray paint
+- Acquire job-specific skills and learn to repair dents in body panels, fenders and skirting, file, sand, grind and spray paint.

-- Acquire sound theoretical knowledge and practical applications to complement on-the-job experience of this trade
+- Acquire sound theoretical knowledge and practical applications to complement on-the-job experience in this trade.

 - Develop craftsmanship, problem-solving skills, personal pride, desirable work attitudes and a keen sense of responsibility in public and personal safety

 Thinking about an apprenticeship program?
 Learn how it works.

 We’re here for you to support applications and admissions by providing online and virtual service.